unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 7 (2,900 XP)

-**_Innate Techcasting_**.
-The oni’s innate Techcasting ability is Charisma (spell save DC 13).
-The oni can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The oni’s innate Tekcasting ability is Charisma (tek skill save DC 13).
+The oni can innately cast the following tek skills, requiring no material components:

 At will: _darkness_, _invisibility_
 1/day each: _charm person_, _cone of cold_, _gaseous form_, _sleep_

-**_Magic Weapons_**.
-The oni’s weapon attacks are magical.
+**_Tek Weapons_**.
+The oni’s weapon attacks are tek.

 **_Regeneration_**.
 The oni regains 10 hit points at the start of its turn if it has at least 1 hit point.